 In any case, it is important that the person who initiates sanctions understands exactly what the punishment measures are for.
 What is the expected result of these measures?
 In order to respond with a sanctions-oriented approach, it is important that the answers to these questions are clear from the beginning.
 This is because ambiguity and redefining the goals and objectives after sanctions have been imposed will harm the reputation of those who initiated them and undermine their effectiveness.

-Sanctions will likely be more effective if the target country is more than if it is authoritarian: the more the regime controls public opinion and the perception of events, the more likely society will rally around the regime.
+Sanctions will likely be more effective if the target country is more open than if it is authoritarian: the more the regime controls public opinion and the perception of events, the more likely society will rally around the regime.

 One common opinion is that imposing sanctions is done to inflict pain on a country’s target so that it will not take a short-term action, or pursue a long-term strategy.
 It is important to understand the goals and objectives of sanctions from the beginning.
 However, it is equally important to monitor their management in a fair and impartial manner.
 In other words, the management of sanctions is equally important to the process.